Azure/secrets-store-csi-driver-provider-azure/examples/kind/README.md

     objectName: key1
     objectType: key
     objectVersion: ""
-resourceGroup: '' # [REQUIRED for version < 0.0.4] the resource group of the KeyVault
-subscriptionId: '' # [REQUIRED for version < 0.0.4] the subscription ID of the KeyVault
-tenantId: '' # the tenant ID of the KeyVault
+tenantId: '<tenant id>'       # the tenant ID of the KeyVault
 ```

 ## Usage